 What is SIRVA?

 SIRVA, or Shoulder Injury Related to Vaccine Administration, manifests as shoulder pain and limited range of motion occurring as a result of the administration of an injected vaccine.
-While some degree of pain may be expected from any shoulder injection, the improper administration of a vaccine can cause injury to the shoulder, often resulting in debilitating pain, which can lead to complications.
+While some degree of pain may be expected from any shoulder injection, the improper administration of a vaccine can cause SIRVA or injury to the shoulder, often resulting in debilitating pain, which can lead to complications.

 SIRVA may encompass a variety of diagnoses, including, but not limited to, bursitis, adhesive capsulitis or frozen shoulder, tendonitis, impingement syndrome, and rotator cuff tear.